Jeffrey Clement

 I am passionate about teaching how we can use data to make insightful and ethical decisions.
 I like using real-world datasets and industry standard software (R, Tableau, SQL) to give students practical experience, and especially love teaching data visualization.

-While working on my PhD, I started working in EMS as an Emergency Medical Technician to gain experience beyond the hypothetical aspects of patient care and to pay the bills.
-I enjoy hands-on patient care and still pick up occasional shifts on nights and weekends at LifeTech EMS and on an ambulance for Regions Hospital.
+While working on my PhD, I started working in EMS as an Emergency Medical Technician to gain experience beyond the hypothetical aspects of healthcare (and to pay the bills).
+I enjoy working with patients and still pick up occasional shifts on nights and weekends at LifeTech EMS.

 EDUCATION